shariyaansari/Garbage-Map/readme.md

 ## 📜 License

-This project is for educational purposes.
+This project is developed for learning and open source contribution.